cdapio/chaos-monkey/README.md

 To start Chaos Monkey daemon and HTTP server, set configurations in chaos-monkey-site.xml and run ChaosMonkeyMain <br/>

 ### Configurations
+**Disruptions setup** <br/>
+>By default, the following disruptions will be available to each service: <br/>
+>* start <br/>
+>* restart <br/>
+>* stop <br/>
+>* terminate <br/>
+>* kill <br/>
+>* rolling-restart <br/>
+>
+>Custom disruptions can be added by extending the Disruption class and then associating them with a service.
+>A sample custom disruption can be found in CDAP ITN, major compact for hbase.
+To add a custom disruption to a service:
+>* {service}.disruptions - Class paths of custom disruptions, separated by commas

 **Initialize a service for Chaos Monkey** <br/>
->Any configured service can be interacted with through DisruptionService or REST endpoints.
-To configure a service for chaos Monkey, the following properties need to be specified: <br/>
+>Any configured service can be interacted with through ClusterDisruptor or REST endpoints.
+To configure a service for chaos Monkey, either provide custom disruptions or a pid file for the default disruptions: <br/>
 >* {service}.pidFile - Path to the .pid file of the service <br/>

 **Configurations for scheduled disruptions** <br/>